Pyprohly/reddit-api-doc-notes/docs/api-reference/subreddit.rst

 .. note::

-   To configure an existing subreddit's options it is recommended to use `POST /api/v1/subreddit/update_settings` which allows you to modify a subset of options, without needing to specify all the options.
+   To configure an existing subreddit's options it is recommended to use `PATCH /api/v1/subreddit/update_settings` which allows you to modify a subset of options, without needing to specify all the options.

 If `sr` is specified, the request will attempt to modify the specified subreddit.